"Welcome Back Buzzards" March 21,

 ASU Professor Dave Pearson is our special guest for the morning, and will be stationed near the Desert Legume Garden "talking about TUVUs" from about 7:00 am until 8:30, when he will lead a bird walk around the grounds in search of other BTA birds, mammals and critters.

-Turkey Vultures usually return in March.
+Turkey Vultures return in March.
 Spring and Summer months are spent here at the Arboretum.
 By late September the huge birds began to depart, heading south to spend the Winter months in Mexico.
+By early October, they're gone.

 Turkey Vultures have a unique defensive technique: they vomit to repel a threat.
 Sure, their habits may be a little repulsive, but turkey vultures are a gentle, charismatic and misunderstood species and they're quite worthy of celebration.